chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 Run the following steps on Bastion Host Machine:

+{{< Points To Remember >}}

+- Make sure that bastion machine should be in the same vpc as mention in `config.toml`, otherwise we need to do [vpc peering](https://docs.aws.amazon.com/vpc/latest/peering/what-is-vpc-peering.html).
+- Use subnet-id instead of CIDR block in `config.toml`, to avoid the subnet conflict.

+{{< /Points To Remember >}}
 1. Run below commands to download latest Automate CLI and Airgapped Bundle:

    ```bash